 ... are your shooting skills.
 Hitting a moving object with a shotgun loaded with large or small pellets is pretty tough.
 A few rounds of skeet or sporting clays can be quite a lesson in humility as bird after bird sails to the ground unbroken.
 Hitting a running deer with a rifle is even more difficult.
 While most deer hunters have a reasonably good chance of at least putting a few buckshot pellets in a moving object the size of a whitetail, far fewer can consistently hit one with a single rifle bullet.

 As a group, we don't spend enough time at the range.
 And when we do, we wedge our rifles into a pile of sandbags and lock the crosshairs on a paper target tacked to a stationary board.
 If we feel adventurous, we might try an off-hand shot or even a succession of quick shots.
 That doesn't help us get better at running shots.
 Practicing at moving objects is the only thing that will.

-“There are too many variables,” he said.
-“Deer run at different speeds, and every rifle cartridge has a different velocity.
-You just don’t have time to do an exact calculation of how much lead you need to give a moving deer when you are shooting a rifle.”
+"There are too many variables," he said.
+"Deer run at different speeds and every rifle cartridge moves with a different velocity.
+You just don't have time to do an exact calculation of how much lead you need to give a moving deer when you are shooting a rifle."

 Stevenson has shot at and killed plenty of running deer, both with a rifle and a shotgun, and he follows a rule of thumb for most of his rifle shots.